iamNCJ/CG-2020/lab08/Readme.md

 > **Note**:
 >
 > 1. `GLEW` is only needed on Windows
-> 2. Download the textures from GitHub's release
+> 2. Download the textures from GitHub's release and place them under `assets/`